kubecub/github-label-syncer/README.md

 Flags:
       --[no-]help    Show context-sensitive help (also try --help-long and --help-man).
   -y, --[no-]yaml    Use the YAML format.
   -j, --[no-]json    Use the JSON format.
   -t, --[no-]table   Use the table format.
   -x, --[no-]xml     Use the XML format.
       --[no-]toml    Use the TOML format.
       --[no-]ini     Use the INI format.
       --[no-]csv     Use the CSV format.
+  -f, --file=FILE    Export labels to file.
+      --token=TOKEN  GitHub token. ($GITHUB_TOKEN)

 Args:
   <owner>  Owner of the repository.